Do-support: Origins

 Some form of auxiliary "do" occurs in all West Germanic languages except Afrikaans.
 It is generally accepted that the past tense of Germanic weak verbs (in English, -ed) was formed from a combination of the infinitive with a past tense form of "do", as exemplified in Gothic.
 The origins of the construction in English are debated: some scholars argue it was already present in Old English, but not written due to stigmatization.
 Scholars disagree whether the construction arose from the use of "do" as a lexical verb in its own right, or whether periphrastic "do" arose from a causative meaning of the verb or vice versa.
 Examples of auxiliary "do" in Old English writing appear to be limited to its use in a causative sense, which is parallel to the earliest uses in other West Germanic languages.

-Some scholars, such as linguist John McWhorter, argue that the construction arose via the influence of Celtic speakers.
+Some scholars, such as linguist John McWhorter, argue that the construction arose via the influence of Celtic speakers; for instance Welsh uses the verb gwneud "to do" to optionally form periphrastic alternatives to inflected verbs (with no difference in meaning).
 Others contend that the construction arose as a form of creolization when native speakers addressed foreigners and children.